gracequantum/MPS2/README.md

 This TODO list is *not* sorted by expected completion order.

-- Release N-body terms MPO generator.
+- Support MPS/MPO on the inhomogenous local base set.
 - Finer workflow control for these MPS algorithms.
 - Abstract MPS and MPO objects to specific classes.
-- Support recent new distributed DMRG.
+- Support algorithms to simulate dynamic properties.
+- Perform MPS calcualtion on distributed memory HPC cluster.
 - ...